 In early pregnancy (one to three months):

 - There have not been enough studies to pinpoint the actual problem associated with fluoxetine in the first few months of pregnancy.
-Women using the drug in the first trimester are not likely to have an increased risk of malformations in the baby (6).
+Cohort studies proved that women using the drug in the first trimester are not likely to have an increased risk of malformations in the baby (6).
 However, there may be an increased risk of heart defects in the fetus and miscarriage with high dose.

 - Untreated depression at the time of delivery can cause sudden infant death syndrome (SIDS), premature baby or low birth weight baby.

-- Taking fluoxetine after 20 weeks could create a higher risk of persistent pulmonary hypertension in the newborn (PPHN), causing breathing difficulties.
+- Taking fluoxetine after 20 weeks could increase the risk of the rare condition persistent pulmonary hypertension in the newborn (PPHN), causing breathing difficulties.

 - Taking fluoxetine just a few weeks before delivery causes discontinuation symptoms in 30% of newborns.
 They include crying, irritability, shivering, and sleeping and eating problems.
 But these symptoms are mild and gradually lessen with time.
 The likeliness of PPHN and discontinuation symptoms can be lowered by reducing or stopping the dosage before the due date.